ddbj/www/_dra/submission-e.md

 panel is for BioSample submission.
 Submitter information is copied with that of DRA submission.

-Biological and technical replicates are represented by separate BioSamples.
+Biological replicates are represented by separate BioSamples.
 Regarding necessary number of sample for sequence submission, please see the ["FAQ: How many samples do I need for my DRA submission?"](/faq/en/samples-for-sra.html)